ArunPatel1999/My-Public-Learning/Command and Instruction/ELK/README.md

 # ELK - Elastic Stack

 ```
-In This Folder I am Storing elastic stack related commands
+In this folder, I am storing Elastic Stack-related commands.

 1) Setup.txt
-  contain how to setup Elastic search on local
+   Contains instructions on how to set up Elasticsearch locally.

-2) ElasticsSearch.docx
+2) Elasticsearch.docx
-  conatin multiple word which is using elastic search and explain when we need to use which qquery and comnfig
+   Contains multiple use cases for Elasticsearch and explains which queries and configurations to use in different scenarios.

 3) FileBeat Folder
-  It is contain filebeat.yml that is conain filebeat configration
+   Contains the `filebeat.yml` configuration file for Filebeat.

-4) HeartBeat folder
+4) Heartbeat Folder
-  i) heartbeat.yml
+   i) `heartbeat.yml`
-      that is contain heartbeat.yml realated configration
+      Contains configuration related to Heartbeat.

-  ii) http_dashboard.ndjsson
+   ii) `http_dashboard.ndjson`
-      that is dashboard related configration of heartbeat
+      Contains configuration for the Heartbeat dashboard.

-  iii) my_first.yml
+   iii) `my_first.yml`
+      Contains a demo configuration for Elasticsearch Heartbeat.

+5) Logstash Configuration
-      is contain demo configration for elastic search heartbeat
+   Contains demo configurations for Logstash.

-5) Logstracs_Configration conatin demo of configration
    i) CSV
-      that is contain how to load CSV file config and data
+      Explains how to load CSV file configuration and data.

-  ii) grok_filter
+   ii) Grok Filter
-      grok_filter is filter which is run after loading data that is profmed filter opration
+      The `grok_filter` is applied after loading data to perform filtering operations.

-  iii) input_plugin
+   iii) Input Plugin
-      contain api_call related configration which used to load data in elasticsearch
+      Contains API call-related configurations used to load data into Elasticsearch.

-  iv) Json
+   iv) JSON
-      that is contain Json realeted data config how to load Json data
+      Contains JSON-related data configurations and how to load JSON data into Elasticsearch.

-  v) kafka
+   v) Kafka
-      it used to consume data from topics
+      Used to consume data from Kafka topics.

-  vi) logs
+   vi) logsConfig
-      demo to load logs in elastic search
+      Demonstrates how to load logs into Elasticsearch.

-  vii) Mysql
+   vii) MySQL
-      for mysql realeted oprtion like if some one add data thenn you can trigger new oprationn
+      Configurations related to MySQL operations, such as triggering new actions when data is added.

    viii) S3
-      contain s3 config and tigger after any opration
+      Contains S3 configurations and triggers for operations.

-6) Other logstars setting.txt
+6) Other Logstash Settings.txt
-    that is conatin url for testing logstres
+   Contains URLs for testing Logstash.

 ```